victorronda/phone-catalogue/README.md

-Second step, running the server on /server:
+Second step, running the server on (no need to get in server folder):

 ```
-cd /server
 npm run server
 ```